 - reinforcement of positive habits and attitudes.

-- pressure to use alcohol, cigarettes or drugs
+- pressure to drink alcohol or use cigarettes and drugs

-- pressure to engage in risk taking behaviours
+- peer pressure to engage in risk taking behaviours

 - distraction from schoolwork